GRCDEV/ArduSim/help/usage.md

     * *KMLOVERRIDEALTITUDE*.
 Whether to override the altitude values included in the mission or not.
     * *KMLALTITUDE*.
 If the altitude values are overriden, the relative altitude for all of them.
     * *KMLMISSIONEND*.
 Whether to add a land or RTL command at the end of the mission.
 Valid values: unmodified, land, or RTL.
+    * *KMLRTLENDALTITUDE*.
+Altitude where to stop the UAV when KMLMISSIONEND is assigned RTL value.
+If set to 0, it lands.
     * *KMLWAYPOINTDELAY*.
 Mission delay over each waypoint (seconds).
     * *KMLWAYPOINTDISTANCE*.
 Distance to waypoint to assert that it has been reached (centimeters), used only when WAYPOINTDELAY is greater than 0.
 * PCCompanion-to-realUAV and realUAV-to-realUAV communication parameters: